 So how can we see our way beyond our “difficultness”?
 Here are some of 8 ideas for becoming less difficult in situations BAs encounter every day.

 - If you are the type who tends to over-analyze, you are probably difficult to people who see the forest while you have deep knowledge about the trees, so step back from the details and learn to appreciate their perspective.
 Consider some alternate ways of validating requirements.

 - But you will also deal with people even more in the details than you and you will be difficult because you are trying to get them to see the forest.
 Be patient.
 Communicate in every possible way, especially visually.
 (Some thoughts on using domain models as a visual.)

 - Realize that most informed does not mean fully informed.
 There is someone in the room who knows something you don’t.
 And you want to know what it is.
-(We cover a variety of techniques for discovering what you do know in Essential Elicitation Skills.)

 - You have to take the emotions out of it.
 You are probably very proud of your work and the proposal you’ve come up with.
 You know its strengths and weaknesses.
 When you present that solution, you’ve got to step back from your idea.
 Let people be critical of the solution without assuming they are being critical of you.

 - Another way BAs tend let their emotion filtrate their work is during decision-making.
 You’ve presented all the data.
 You know the best solution but you are not the decision-maker.
 But the stakeholder picks an alternative.
 Clarify these types of discussions with a direct discussion of risks and benefits.
 Ask the stakeholder for their reasoning…they might surprise you.